 Author: Rick Ryckman

-My soul is bleak.
+My weary and frighten soul is at rest.

 Comments on this poem/writing: